-The law requires that children be properly secured in a seat adapted to their weight and height until they are big enough to use a seat belt.
+The law requires that children be properly secured in a seat adapted to their weight and height until they are able to use a seat belt alone.

-The law requires that children whose sitting height is less than 63 cm be secured in a seat that is suited to their weight and height until they are able to wear a seat belt properly.
+The law requires that children be secured in a child safety seat that is appropriate for their weight and height until they are 145 cm tall or 9 years old.

-Depending on the child's weight and height, this seat should be either an infant seat, a child seat or a booster seat.
+Depending on the child's weight and height, this seat should be either a rear-facing seat, a front-facing seat or a booster seat.
 See the page Choosing the right seat at the right time to find out more.

 Children aged 12 or younger: in the back seat

 This is the safest place for them, since they are seated as far away as possible from the points of impact in the event of a head-on collision.

 In addition to putting a child's life in danger, you are committing an offence under the Highway Safety Code and are liable to: